Why Skylake Yosemite Camp?

 Can My Child Receive Any Special Recognition?

 While Skylake is not an awards-based competitive camp, there are numerous little recognitions handed out each session.
 The highest achievement is our long time Skylake tradition of the “Camper of the Week” award.
 The colorful award plaques hang in camp for future generations of campers to see.
 Awarded weekly, we recognize one camper in each age group in both Boys Camp and Girls Camp.
 It is awarded to those campers who exhibit the highest qualities of a “happy camper” – friendly, smiling, cooperative, helpful and interactive.
+We also award campers in various activities.

 What Session Length Do You Recommend?